(Spoken on October 30, 1983)

 The basic error in such a way of thinking entertained by the mind of man should be obvious on the very surface of it to any intelligible investigative attitude.
 Does the world require to be transformed in such a way as to get coordinated and harmonised with the whims, fancies and vicissitudes of human nature, which condition is unavoidable and definitely called for if man is to be happy?
 Man's happiness is the coordination of the outside with the inside, which is his own basic nature.
 The world of nature outside has to be set in balance with the prevailing conditions of the human mind.

 Here is the philosophy and the psychology of human effort.
-It is difficult to clearly understand whether in these enterprises man is trying to transform himself into the pattern of the outside world or endeavouring to change the world into the pattern of his own nature.
-Often man would like to say that the world has to be transformed, and he needs no such transformation because to require a change of values in one’s own self and a transformation of one’s own personality to answer to the requirements of the laws of nature outside would be a Herculean task indeed.
-Man needs to know how nature works in order that he may be in a position to go hand in hand with its purposes, activities and processes of action.
-No one can adapt one’s nature to outside conditions unless those conditions become an object of one’s knowledge.
+It is difficult to clearly understand whether in these enterprises man is trying to transform himself into the pattern of the outside world or is endeavouring to change the world into the pattern of his own nature.
+Often man would like to say that the world has to be transformed, and he needs no such transformation because to require a change of values in one's own self and a transformation of one's own personality to answer to the requirements of the laws of nature outside would be a herculean task indeed.
+Man would have to know how nature works in order that he may be in a position to go hand in hand with its purposes, activities and processes of action.
+No one can adapt one's nature to outside conditions unless those conditions become an object of one's knowledge.
 Unknown things are always sources of fear, and the secrets of nature are not entirely known to even the sharpest human mind.

 By means of its vast geological and astronomical history, nature has managed to reveal profounder and profounder secrets hidden within it, such that it becomes difficult to believe that the whole of it has been unravelled even at the present moment.
 On the one hand, there is this difficulty of encompassing by the instruments of human understanding the structural pattern of the whole of nature outside, and that is part of the difficulty.
 We cannot tune ourselves to the requirements of the world outside because our knowledge of the world is awfully poor.
 Therefore, we get awakened occasionally to the necessity for adapting ourselves to conditions outside only when we are pulled up by our ears or given a kick by the laws of nature which apparently shakes us up from our slumber, and when things become visible to our eyes we feel forced to adapt ourselves to those visible conditions.